Cosmic-Ide/Cosmic-IDE/docs/development-guide.md

 This compiles the redirect, DNS, exec, fake-root, and syscall-compatibility sources into `app/src/main/jniLibs/arm64-v8a/libpath_redirect.so`.
-Rebuilding only the `.so` does not update the copy inside an existing glibc archive if that archive also carries it; verify both packaging paths.
+Rebuilding only the `.so` does not update the copy inside an existing glibc archive.
+Verify both packaging paths.

 ### PTY native library

-The `:exec` module builds JNI code through its configured CMake and NDK versions.
+The `:exec` module builds JNI code using its configured CMake and NDK versions.
 Android Gradle tasks invoke CMake as needed.
 Test process launch, interactive input, Ctrl+C, resize, termination, reaping, and repeated open/close after native changes.

 ## Source layout and ownership

-Important application entry points are:
+Important application entry points:

 | Source area                                         | Ownership                                      |
 |-----------------------------------------------------|------------------------------------------------|